AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 .. note::

-    This section was originally published as
-    `Gem #142 : Exception-ally <https://www.adacore.com/gems/gem-142-exceptions>`_
+    Parts of this section were originally published as `Gem #142 : Exception-ally <https://www.adacore.com/gems/gem-142-exceptions>`_

 The standard Ada run-time library provides the package :ada:`Ada.Exceptions`.